 California Law on Foreign Language Translation of Consumer Contracts

-Legal translation of consumer contracts plays an important role in today’s economy.
+English to Spanish legal translations of consumer contracts plays an important role in today’s economy.
 At the end of 2017, class action lawsuits were filed against three different California solar power companies, alleging that those companies deceived Spanish-speaking consumers with English-only contracts.
 The plaintiffs in the cases allege that Vivint Solar Developer, LLC; SolarCity Corporation; and American Array Solar, Inc. violated California law – the California Translation Act, in particular – by having meetings with customers in Spanish, but then requiring them to sign English-language contracts.

 Specifically, the plaintiffs stated that the defendant solar companies solicited the plaintiffs, who solely speak Spanish, in person to increase business.
 The negotiations for the solar products were conducted in Spanish.
 During the negotiations, the defendants represented that the plaintiffs would save money on energy bills by switching to solar.

 However, when it came time to sign contracts for the solar panels, defendants only provided the contracts in English.
 The plaintiffs ultimately signed the contracts but asked for the contracts in Spanish.
 The defendants neither provided a Spanish translation, nor mailed a Spanish translation after the fact.
 Once the solar products were installed, the plaintiffs did not experience any energy savings as the defendants promised.
 Rather, the plaintiffs’ electricity costs increased after the solar panels were installed.
 The class actions are currently pending in federal court in California.